GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

     - Instructions for creating virtual machines in Compute Engine are in the [Getting started guide](https://cloud.google.com/compute/docs/quickstart).
-    - Instructions for creating machines machines on-premises are located \<here>.

 1. After you have deployed VMs on both GCP and on-premises, you can use an ICMP echo (ping) test to test network connectivity through the VPN tunnel.